 Using PowerShell to Query Windows Event Logs

 One overlooked spot for restart information is the Windows Event Logs.
-Microsoft writes a wealth of information to the system event log about different events related to shut-down and restart operations.
+The Windows System Event Log contains detailed records of reboot and shutdown activity, including user-initiated and unexpected events.
 The events and their corresponding ID’s keep track and document all power up, power down and uptime situations related to runtime and power cycling.
 The trick is to know what to look for and how to turn the data into something useful and easy to work with.

 There are five event IDs that are reserved for power up, power down and uptime events.